 The meal was finished with lovely and delicate chocolates with luxurious fillings and a very pleasant chance chat with the Exec chef David who was enjoying his post-service coffee.
 A sheer pleasure to meet the man behind the creations and I can’t think of a nicer way to have finished off a very hospitably British affair it was, with wonderful, modern French dishes.
 There are many food bloggers out there, but it is simply experiences like this that drive my desire to do this and to sing about where compartments of the heart are opened so others can also experience – and here, components of my heart have been opened with a crowbar.

 As I sit by the hydrotherapy pool at Lucknam Park on a Monday leave day, I have enjoyed every second of writing this as I can legitimately unleash all happy and positive compliments of what I had, as the dishes were simply that good and is a pleasure to be able to do so.
 This was a life-time memory of a meal and few places in the world have made my dining experience this much of a pleasure.

 Food Grade: 97%

-The detailed review on the dishes are at the expansion button, however the summary is that it’s been quite a while since I was this sure and excited about returning to a venue and Le Champignon Sauavage is in a special club in my book now on this one lunch sitting alone.
+The detailed review on the dishes are at the expansion button, however, the summary is that it’s been quite a while since I was this sure and excited about returning to a venue and Le Champignon Sauvage is in a special club in my book now on this one lunch sitting alone.